RELATES TO: KRS Chapter 13B, 45.237, 205.231, 7 C.F.R. 273.16

 STATUTORY AUTHORITY: KRS 13B.170, 194A.010(2), 194A.050(1), 205.231(5), 7 C.F.R.
 271.4, 273.15

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.010(2) requires the Cabinet for Health and Family Services to administer income-supplement programs that protect, develop, preserve, and maintain families and children in the Commonwealth.
 KRS 194A.050(1) requires the secretary to promulgate administrative regulations necessary to implement programs mandated by federal law or to qualify for the receipt of federal funds necessary to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
 7 C.F.R.
-271.4 requires each state to administer a Food Stamp Program.
-C.F.R.
-273.15 requires the agency administering the Food Stamp Program to provide a hearing system for any Food Stamp Program applicant or recipient who is dissatisfied with an agency decision or action.
+271.4 requires each state to administer a Supplemental Nutrition Assistance Program (SNAP).
+7 C.F.R.
+273.15 requires the agency administering SNAP to provide a hearing system for any SNAP applicant or recipient who is dissatisfied with an agency decision or action.
 KRS Chapter 13B establishes the hearing process to be followed in the Commonwealth.
-This administrative regulation establishes the fair hearing procedures used by the cabinet in the administration of the Food Stamp Program.
+This administrative regulation establishes the fair hearing procedures used by the cabinet in the administration of the Supplemental Nutrition Assistance Program.

 Section 1.
 (1) An opportunity for a fair hearing shall be provided to a household aggrieved by an action or inaction: